KanduriC/GenomeBuildPredictor/README.md

 See the installation instructions below.
 The package contains two main functions `import_genomic_track` and `predict_genome_build`. `import_genomic_track` is a wrapper around rtracklayer's import function that allows the import of bed, gff and wig files as GRanges object.
 In addition, `import_genomic_track` allows import of `narrowPeak` or `broadPeak`, files (see in examples below).  `predict_genome_build` attempts to predict the genome build currently for three species: human, mouse, drosophila.
 For the specific arguments, type `?predict_genome_build` or `?import_genomic_track` in R console.

+** Note on file formats: ** As stated above, the tool accepts any of the standard file formats like BED, GFF, WIG, broadPeak and narrowPeak.
+Other file formats need to be converted to any of the accepted file formats prior to running the tool.

 #### Examples

 For this example, we use this bed file :